 WHEN SHOULD SURGICAL REPAIR OF BLOWOUT FRACTURES BE CONSIDERED?

 Trapdoor fractures need to be repaired to release the trapped tissue, usually within 24-48 hours for best outcomes.
 In all other fracture types, observation may be best, as double vision tends to improve over several weeks.
 Fractures with persistent symptoms (typically double vision or enophthalmos) may be good candidates for surgical repair depending on the type and severity of the symptoms.
 Timing of the repair varies, but most often is within a few weeks to months of the injury.
 Initial repair may consist of any of the following:

 - exploration of fracture site and repositioning of bone

 - release of trapped tissue from fracture site

 - covering of fracture site with synthetic material

 Most fractures heal without long-term effects.
 However, strabismus surgery (eye muscle surgery) is sometimes necessary for persistent double vision.
-Occasionally, persistent double vision can be treated with non-surgical methods (prism glasses or botulinum toxin injections).
+Surgery may also be necessary for the sunken appearance of blow out fractures due to loss of orbital fat and increased volume of the orbit.
+Swelling of the extraocular muscles on CT scan can sometimes predict the chance of double vision.
+Occasionally, persistent double vision can be treated with other non-surgical methods like prism glasses or botulinum toxin injections.